 4. Weddings are limited to just the ceremony.
 Receptions can take place at a hotel, restaurant, or hall.

 6. No amplified music.

-As of January 1, 2016, the City Clerk's Office no longer issues passports.
+No, as of January 1, 2016, the City Clerk's Office does not issue passports.
 For more information on where and how to obtain a new passport, please visit the Department of State website at this URL: http://travel.state.gov/content/passports/en/passports.html

 Once the application is received, the City Clerk will contact you with the appeal hearing date.
 Appeal Application